Ballybunion: Tourism

 Ballybunion has two main beaches, divided by the ruins of Ballybunion Castle on the cliff top overlooking the sandy beaches.
-The Ladies Beach is to the right and the Men's Beach to the left – names arising from the fact that both sexes previously swam on separate beaches.
-Further to the left of the Men's Beach lies the Long Strand, a 3.2 km stretch of sand, overlooked by the sand dunes of Ballybunion Golf Club.
+The one on the north is the Ladies Beach, and the one on the south is the Men's Beach, names arising from the fact that both sexes previously swam on separate beaches.
+Further south of the Men's Beach lies the Long Strand, a 3.2 km stretch of sand, overlooked by the sand dunes of Ballybunion Golf Club.

 In the summer, Ballybunion attracts tourists, and the beaches near Ballybunion are a common surfing site, with a dedicated surf school on the Men's Beach.
 Other traditions include seaweed baths, featuring sea water with serrated wrack.
 The town itself has a number of restaurants, pubs and cafes, and schools.

 Sport

 Golf

 Ballybunion Golf Club was founded in 1893 and was previously ranked at number seven in Golf Digests "100 Best Courses Outside the USA".
 There are 2 courses, the Old Course and the Cashen Course, both situated beside the beach.
 The club hosted the Murphy's Irish Open in 2000 and the Palmer Cup in 2004.
 Located on Sandhill Road, the club has the largest, most formidable sand dunes in Ireland.
-Notable holes on the Old Course include the par-3 7th hole known as “Watson’s,” named after Tom Watson, who famously played the course during the 1981 Irish Open.
+Notable holes on the Old Course include the par-3 7th hole known as "Watson's", named after Tom Watson, who played the course during the 1981 Irish Open.
 Other notable professional golfers who have played the Old Course include Tiger Woods, Rory McIlroy and Ian Baker-Finch.
 There have been other notable guests that have played there including in 2001 the late astronaut Neil Armstrong.
 A statue in the town commemorates a golfing visit, in 1998, by then US President Bill Clinton.

 Gaelic football

-The local Gaelic football team, Beale GAA club, is named for a small townland a couple of miles up the coast from Ballybunion.
+The local Gaelic football team, Beale GAA club, is named after a small townland a couple of miles up the coast from Ballybunion.
 Founded in 1972, the club's colours are green and red.
 It fields teams in competitions organised by the North Kerry Football Board.

 The club's grounds, at Stack Park, are situated off Sandhill Road.
 This floodlight pitch provides training and matches for several divisions of players (incl under 8s, 10s, junior, and senior) as well as ladies football.